IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 --------

 and **rename the resulting directory** ``dataexplore``.
-Place it in the web root directory of your apache server; so that it is visible from the outside at
+Place it in the web root directory of your apache server.

-``https://<rapache server>:<rapache port>/dataexplore``

 We'll assume ``/var/www/html/dataexplore`` in the examples below.

 c. run the installer
 --------------------